SOC 100 Introduction to Sociology (4)

 SOC 320 Social Policy (4)

 Examines various attempts to apply social science knowledge to address social problems and bring about appropriate change in human behavior.
 Explores the process by which social policy is developed and implemented.
 Examples are taken from both the United States and other cultures.
 Among possible topics are social service, needs assessment, health and healing, work, education, and technological change.
-Prerequisites: ANT 301 or SOC 110 or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 332 Methods of Inquiry (4)